metosin/reitit/README.md

 ### Async Ring

-All built-in middleware provide both the 2 and 3-arity, so they work with [Async Ring](https://www.booleanknot.com/blog/2016/07/15/asynchronous-ring.html) too.
+All built-in middleware provide both 2 and 3-arity and are compiled for both Clojure & ClojureScript, so they work with [Async Ring](https://www.booleanknot.com/blog/2016/07/15/asynchronous-ring.html) and [Node.js](https://nodejs.org) too.

 ### Meta-data based extensions

 `ring-handler` injects the `Match` into a request and it can be extracted at runtime with `reitit.ring/get-match`.
 This can be used to build dynamic extensions to the system.

-A middleware to guard routes based on user roles:
+Example middleware to guard routes based on user roles:

 ```clj
 (require '[clojure.set :as set])